Lab Test

 • Throat, Nasopharynx (NP): Throat or NP specimen collected with an ESwab.

-• Sinus Contents: Contents in a sterile cup or Eswab collection.
+• Sinus Contents: Contents in a sterile cup.
+Eswab collection is acceptable but anaerobic culture will not be performed.

 • Ear: Collect with an Eswab.